Table of Contents

 Can I Flush Wood Pellet Litter Down the Toilet?

-Disposing of pellet litter is very easy and you even have some options to choose from!
+Disposing of pellet litter is very easy and you even have some options to choose from: flushing the litter down the toilet or composting it.

-While clay-based litter should never be flushed down the toilet, pellet litter made of biodegradable material like wood can be flushed if it claims to be flush-safe.
-The product will make this clear by stating if it is “flushable” or not on its packaging.
+While clay-based litter should never be flushed down the toilet, pellet litter made of biodegradable materials like wood can be flushed if it claims to be flush-safe.
+However, not all wood pellet cat litter is the same.
+The product will make its disposal options clear by stating if it is “flushable” or not on its packaging.
 If it doesn’t say anything, it is probably not flush-safe.

-Urine clumps can be safe to flush, but cat feces should not be flushed down the toilet.
+While urine clumps of flushable cat litter are safe to flush, cat feces should never be flushed down the toilet.
 Cat feces could be carrying toxoplasmosis, a bacterial disease that spreads from eating wild animals or contact with other infected cat feces – which is not uncommon.
 Infected cats discard the bacteria through their feces, so flushing cat poop down the toilet carries the risk of toxoplasma contamination of water and soil.
-This can be a threat to human health (especially pregnant women) and wildlife.

-However, you shouldn’t use litter compost to grow any edible plants such as fruits, vegetables, or spices.
-Although urine does not carry toxoplasma, it is still not very safe to use soiled pellet litter as compost for edible things because you may never be absolutely sure if they haven’t contacted feces in the litter box.
+It is also important to note that you shouldn’t use litter compost to grow any edible plants such as fruits, vegetables, or spices.
+Although urine does not carry toxoplasma, it’s still not safe to use as compost for edible things as there is still a risk that it has come into contact with the contaminated feces.

 To summarize: You can flush pellet litter down the toilet if the product claims to be flush-safe, but make sure you throw the feces into the wastebin beforehand.
 You can also use the soiled litter as compost if it claims to be compostable, but never for edible plants.
 Other than the options of flushing, burying, or composting, you can always throw it away as regular trash.
 That’s it!